jayleenli/Steam-Activity-Filter/README.md

 		*New Games
 		*Status Posts
 		*Favorites
-	-Storing your filter preferences in Chrome Storage -Works for Steam users with or without personalized Steam IDs
+	-(removed due to Chrome developer policy publishing complications)Storing your filter preferences in Chrome Storage -Works for Steam users with or without personalized Steam IDs

 	Side Note: Why does steam use an old Jquery? makes this so much harder :)